Architlall/TDOC-Esolang/README.md

 ## Step 6: Functions

 Now implementing functions requires two components of the process that must be implemented in our esolang.
-One being the statement where the function is define, and the other being the statement where the function is called in our main function. ( Please note that Creact does not have a single main function wherein all the code resides, but may have multiple functions outside the main function as well just like C/C++).
+One is the statement where the function is defined, and the other being the statement where the function is called in our main function. ( Please note that Creact does not have a single main function wherein all the code resides, but may have multiple functions outside the main function as well just like C/C++).

 An example of function definition syntax in Creact -